- Focus and Scope

 Upon receiving a new manuscript, the Editorial office conducts initial pre-refereeing checks (including similarity checking) to ensure the article is legible, complete, correctly formatted, original, within the scope of the journal in question, in the style of a scientific article and written in clear English.
 Any article that has problems with any of the above criteria may be rejected at this stage.

+Articles passing successfully through the pre-refereeing stage then begin formal double-blind peer review.
 Research papers submitted for publication in IJIMEAM are generally sent to two or more independent referees who are asked to report on the quality, novelty, scientific rigour, significance to the field and presentation.
+Referees are selected from our qualified reviewer database.
+For each manuscript, we strive to assign reviewers who offer the best combination of scientific expertise and peer review experience, ensuring a fair, thorough, and constructive evaluation process.

 Open Access Policy

-This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
+This journal offers immediate open access to its content, based on the principle that freely available research fosters a greater global exchange of knowledge.

 Archiving